 This includes, for example, an initial personal message confirming the order.
 Track & trace functions provide information on the current location of a package.

 A return confirmation and notifications about the progress of a return are also advisable because the customer wants to know when he or she will be refunded the purchase amount.
 Such information increases customer satisfaction, strengthens loyalty, minimizes customer service efforts, and increases the chance of repeat purchases.

 5. Offer a simple and hassle-free returns process

 Even if you probably want as few returns as possible, experience shows that the success of many shops is also linked to how uncomplicated customers can return their goods if necessary.
 Germans are considered to be particularly fond of returns.
-So if you want to make customers happy, you need a clear returns strategy.
+So if you want to make customers happy, you need a clear returns process.

 This includes that return information must be clearly formulated and understandable for everyone.
 From the moment a customer has decided against a product, he or she must know exactly what to do.
 Essential here is the returns label, which your customer should be able to access easily.

 Dashboards and reports that are precisely tailored to your deliveries and returns help to make processes plannable, to make decisions quickly, and to create transparency - also towards the customer.

 In addition, when it comes to returns, it is again extremely important to work with the right carriers in each country.
 For example, the carrier that offers the most drop-off points in the respective country is recommended.

 6. Rely on a central delivery partner